ethereum-optimism/superchain-starter-xchain-eth-multitransfer/README.md

 This contract sends two cross-chain messages through the L2ToL2CrossDomainMessenger:

-1. (Message 1) to send ETH using SuperchainWETH from source to destination chain - triggered by SuperchainWETH#sendETH
+1. (Message 1) to send ETH using SuperchainETHBridge from source to destination chain - triggered by SuperchainETHBridge#sendETH
-2. (Message 2) to disperse the received ETH to the recipients on the destination chain - triggered by CrossChainMultisend#send
+2. (Message 2) to disperse the received ETH to the recipients on the destination chain - triggered by CrossChainETHMultisend#send

 Message 2 depends on the success of Message 1, which is enforced by the `CrossDomainMessageLib.requireMessageSuccess(_sendWethMsgHash)` check in the relay function.
 This ensures that ETH bridging is completed before distribution occurs.